Joecstarr/joe-starr.com/content/slides/merida_24.md

 For any $N$ an obvious twist vector is the twist vector of all $1$s
 $$[1\ 1\ 1\ \cdots\ 1]$$
-Noting that when we write this sequence we have $N-1$ spaces.
+Noting that when we write this sequence, we have $N-1$ spaces.

 ---